Get Your Glow On With the New Dove Body Love Shower Collection - E! Online

 PAID CONTENT.
 E! was paid by Dove to write this article.
 If you buy something through our links, E! makes a commission on your purchase.
 Prices are accurate as of publish time.
 Items are sold by retailer, not E!.

-Music's biggest night is here!
+The most exciting night in music is here!

 In addition to picking up some tasty drinks and snacks for your watch party, don't forget to treat your body to some TLC before the show.
 Need some inspiration?
 Look no further than the new Dove Body Love Shower Collection to make your body smile.